pphila/mr-rodgers-proj/README.md

 Code: puppets(109);
 Expected Output: "Beep!"

-Test: "it will find the number 2 within the array and return 'Boop!'."
+Test: "It will find the number 2 within the array and return 'Boop!'."
 Code: puppets(2099)
 Expected Output: "Boop!"

-Test:
+Test: "It will find the number 3 within the array and replace it with 'Won't you be my neighbor?'"
-Code:
+Code: puppets(32);
-Expected Output:
+Expected Output: "Won't you be my neighbor?"

 Test:
 Code: